DarkLaughter/Encounters/README.md

 application up and running.

 Objectives
-* A user can create a profile
+* A user can create a profile #new #create edit update delete show
 * A user can post an encounter
 * A user can comment on an encounter
 * A user can view current Cryptids and the info in the app
 * A user can create/add a new Cryptid to the app